 In April 2013, Adams co-founded Spearman + Adams studio.
 In 2014 he practiced the art of mindfulness with Zen master Thich Nhat Hanh and the monastics of Plum Village, France during a four month artist-in-residency, creating the film A Cloud Never Dies.

 S + A recently completed Me and the Light, a short film and education initiative featuring dance phenomenon Charles “Lil Buck” Riley, about the power of art to transform oneself and one’s community.
-Me and the Light features new music by Drumma Boy and Valerie June.
-The film will be released in Spring 2019.
+Me and the Light features new music by Paul Taylor, Drumma Boy, Valerie June and Kevo Muney.
+A sneak peek of the film launched the Justice Forum of the REACH at Kennedy Center in 2019.
+The film is scheduled to be released in 2021.